 Set RetroArch resolution to 240p (or 480p)

 Turn on RetroArch blurring for all but handheld emulators

-	Add controller configs (specifically 8Bitdo) to /opt/retroarch/controllers
+Add controller configs (specifically 8Bitdo) to /opt/retroarch/controllers or wherever

 runcommand box art